jhunt/docker-pkg/rpmbuild/centos7/README.md

 Hook / Integration
 ------------------

-When running this container, you will need to provide a `/srv` mountpoint, which must contain, at its root, a `build` script that is executable.
+When running this container, you will need to provide a `/srv` mountpoint, which must contain, at its root, a `pkg` script that is executable.
 The image will execute this build script to perform the actual packaging (including installation of dependencies, running of tests, debuild calls, etc.)

 RPMs will be built in `/home/builder/rpm`, which should contain source archives, patches and built RPM/SRPM files.